sorgfresser/LeanInteract/README.md

 ### ProofStep

-Work with proof tactics step by step:
+Work with proofs step by step using tactics:

 ```python
 from lean_interact import ProofStep